icann/rdap-conformance-tool/docs/2019_gtld/response/domain.md

 Test group: [rdapResponseProfile_2_9_1_and_2_9_2_Validation]

-The following steps should be used to test the RDAP protocol section 2.9.1 and 2.9.2 of the RDAP_Response_Profile_2_1:
+The following steps should be used to test the RDAP protocol section 2.9.1 and 2.9.2 of the RDAP Response Profile 2.1:

 1. If the _nameservers_ member is included within the _domain_ object, validate that all nameserver objects contain the ldhName element.
 ``` json